 Prices of drugs are not always justified by R&D

-Though drug manufacturers often mention about the research and development costs when defending the high cost of prescription meds, the connection, however, is not exactly the truth.
+Though pharmaceutical companies often mention about the research and development costs when defending the high cost of prescription meds, the connection, however, is not exactly the truth.
 Researchers also added that most companies send only 10% to 20% of their revenue on research and development of any medicine.

 Also, the biotechnology and the pharmaceutical sectors have been the best performing sectors in the US economy for years together.
 They also wrote that the price tags instead will wear what the market can bear.
 Policy makers need to find a way to tighten rules and also strengthen patent protections and exclusivity without chilling innovations.